SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/UD_APIs_Triggering_an_API.md

 > If your DataMiner System is connected to dataminer.services and the [Remote Access setting](xref:Controlling_remote_access) is enabled, you can also call your user-defined API through dataminer.services.
 To do so, replace the `{hostname}` part of the URL with the remote access URL of your system (see [Remote access](xref:Cloud_Remote_Access)).

 > [!WARNING]
-> Always use HTTPS when calling the User-Defined API through dataminer.services.
-If you would use the HTTP protocol the call might fail since the HTTP method will be set to GET by default and the request body will be cleared.
+> Always use HTTPS when calling a user-defined API through dataminer.services.
+If you use the HTTP protocol, the call may fail, as the HTTP method will be set to GET by default and the request body will be cleared.

 Examples: